fluxcd/helm-operator/docs/tutorials/get-started-kustomize.md

 ## Prepare Helm Operator installation

-Create a directory and add the `flux` namespace definition to it:
+Create a directory called `fluxcd` and add the `flux` namespace definition to it:

 ```sh
 mkdir fluxcd